iiasa/message-ix-models/message_ix_models/model/water/doc/index.rst

 --------------------------------

 The :mod:`message_data.model.water` is designed to being able to add water components to either a global R11 (or R12) model or any country model designed with `the MESSAGEix single country <https://github.com/iiasa/message_single_country>`_ model prototype.
-For any of the region configuration a shapefile is needed to run the pre-processing part, while once the data is prepared only a .csv file similar to those in `message_data.data.water.delineation` are needed
+For any of the region configuration a shapefile is needed to run the pre-processing part, while, once the data is prepared, only a .csv file similar to those in `message_data.data.water.delineation` is needed.

 To work with a country model please ensure that: